Cosmos547/rts_moving_simulation/README.md

 I've created a script to compile and run the program.
 Using the following commands to test the program.

+The project only works under Linux with `premake4` installed and is only tested on `Ubuntu 16.04 LTS`.

 ```
 $ ./configure
 $ ./run